5 Star Residential and Commercial Roofing

 Damage Documentation

-We prepare a detailed report with photo evidence, damage maps, and material specifications that meet insurance company requirements for claim approval.
+We prepare a detailed report with photo evidence, slope-by-slope damage maps, and material specifications (manufacturer, shingle profile, UL 2218 rating) that meet the documentation standard Texas carriers expect for claim approval.

 Insurance Coordination

-We meet your adjuster on-site, walk the roof together, and ensure nothing is missed.
-If the initial estimate falls short, we file supplements with additional documentation.
+We meet your adjuster on-site, walk the roof together, and point out the impacts they would otherwise miss from the gutter line.
+If the initial Xactimate estimate falls short, we file a supplement with the additional photos, measurements, and line items needed to close the gap.

 Repair or Replace